The quiet calm water is like a mirror reflecting the alien-like trees that surround us.

-Our kayak slowly breaks through the reflection on the water sending the trees to dance and shimmer as our little group of kayakers explore Shingle Creek on the outskirts of Kissimmee Florida.
+Our kayak slowly breaks through the reflection on the water sending the trees to dance and shimmer as our little group of kayakers explore Shingle Creek on the outskirts of Kissimmee in Central Florida.

 There is no sound of the cars driving on nearby Hwy 192.

-At Shingle Creek Kissimmee Florida there is Silence….
+At Shingle Creek Park in Kissimmee Florida, there is Silence.

-Located in the headwaters to the Everglades, Shingle Creek is a small waterway named for the wooden shingles that were made from the Cyprus trees harvested located on the water’s edge.
+Located in the headwaters of the Everglades, Shingle Creek Regional Park is a small river waterway named for the wooden shingles made from the Cyprus trees harvested from the water’s edge.

 What did I see?

-But listen closely and you’ll hear the bubbles of the water and sometimes the breeze as the leaves rustle through the trees…
+But listen carefully, and you’ll hear the bubbles of the water and sometimes the breeze as the leaves rustle through the cypress forest.

 - Bring sunscreen, insect repellent, camera, hat, cell phone, water.